Choosing the subject and the rules on preparing the dissertation for the final examination.

 As the dissertation must be submitted in .pdf format, it can be written by using any programming language or software - LaTex included - according to the above-mentioned editing rules.

-The Board will assess the candidate's overall performance – dissertation, curriculum, time taken to complete their studies, transfers from another University or another programme – applying specific rules for each Degree Programme.
+The Board will assess the candidate's overall performance – dissertation, curriculum, time taken to complete their studies, transfers from another University or another programme – applying specific rules.

 The criteria to assess dissertations are:

-Additionally, the Board will award up to 8 points on the judgment of the supervisor, ‘Controrelatore’ (additional examiner) and on the basis of the presentation quality.
+The Board will award up to 7 points on the judgment of the supervisor, ‘Controrelatore’ (additional examiner) and on the basis of the presentation quality.

 The Board may also grant a Cum laude honor (Lode) by unanimous decision based on the student's career, thesis research and dissertation, which must be considered excellent.